The responsibilities of Child Protective Services are to:

 U.S. Department of Health and Human Services administers the Child and Family Services Review to measure and improve state child welfare systems.
 The review monitors how states comply with federal requirements for child protection, foster care, adoption, family preservation and family support, and independent living services.
 It includes an analysis of statewide data, a statewide assessment, an onsite review, and a program improvement plan.
 Each review evaluates seven outcomes involving child safety, permanency, and well-being.
 DFPS has completed two rounds of these reviews.

 DFPS completed its last review in March 2008 and received a final federal report in March 2009.
 DFPS developed a program improvement plan (PIP) that was federally approved and took effect on April 1, 2010.
 The plan ended on March 31, 2012 after DFPS successfully completed all PIP activities and reached all negotiated data targets for improvement.
 The plan focused on four themes: (1) strengthening critical decision-making skills, (2) enhancing placement capacity, (3) removing barriers to permanency (finding permanent homes for children), and (4) strengthening practices for family-based safety services.

 Foster Care Redesign

-DFPS endorsed the recommendations and the 82nd Texas Legislature passed Senate Bill 218, directing the department to put the new foster care model in place.
-In August 2011, DFPS issued a request for proposals for implementing the first stage of Foster Care Redesign.
+DFPS endorsed the recommendations and the 82nd Texas Legislature directed the department to put the new foster care model in place.
+In August 2011, DFPS issued a request for proposals for the first roll-out of Foster Care Redesign.
 In June 2012, DFPS tentatively awarded a single source continuum contract (SSCC) to Providence Service Corporation of Texas to serve DFPS Region 2/9.
 DFPS and Providence were in contract negotiations at the close of FY 2012.

 For more information on the Foster Care Redesign model and status of implementation, please visit the Foster Care Redesign webpage.